EV or not EV: Information Frictions and Identity as Drivers of Vehicle Demand

 Intervention(s)

-Participants are randomly divided into three groups.
+Prior beliefs about the ZIP-specific emissions associated with several popular EV brands are elicited.
+Participants are then randomly divided into three groups.
 Group 1 is assigned information relaying the emissions of a 2024 Tesla Model 3 and the average EV.
 Group 2 is assigned information relaying the emissions of a similarly efficient 2024 Lucid Air Pure and the average EV.
 Group 3 is assigned information on price for the 2024 Lucid Air Pure and the average EV.
 Before each group sees the information, willingness-to-pay (WTP) to see their assigned piece of information is measured using a multiple price list.
 From here, the participants are shown the information they were assigned and then posterior beliefs are elicited.

 Intervention Start Date